Engineering Physics Department Chairs (from left to right)

 Engineers' Day 2017

-Click here for a complete list of events for the 70th annual Engineers’ Day celebration on October 20, 2017!
+Click here for a complete list of the exceptional alumni honored at this year’s 70th annual Engineers’ Day celebration on October 20, 2017!

 We honored Ross for corporate leadership that has led Phoenix Nuclear Labs to become an internationally recognized manufacturer of neutron sources for medical diagnostics and detecting clandestine materials.
 Read more about Ross.

 CalTech/NASA Jet Propulsion Laboratory

 Chief Engineer, Mars 2020 Project

 (BSME ’90, UC-Davis; MS applied mechanics ’91, Caltech)